tenaciousRas/ledwax-photon-firmware/README.md

 - Example circuit with example sketch config

 ####Credits
 Thanks to all the contributors who made this software possible.
+This is an evolved codebase.

+FastLED SPI library.
+LEDMatrix and LEDSprite libraries.
 Adafruit (http://www.adafruit.com) for help with I2C library.
-FastLED SPI library.
 Flashee EEPROM library.

-Thanks to Sparkfun, Inc. for open source firmware and PCBs.
+Thanks to Sparkfun, Inc. and Adafruit for open source products.

 Based on the open-source ledstrip-home Arduino sketch (https://github.com/tenaciousRas/ledstrip-home/).